-What follows is a guide, not all digital or Ecommerce roles in all companies fit this guide (for example. the Head of E-commerce for a top 10 online retail site is likely to earn more than the Head of E-commerce for a fledgling online store) but this gives a rough idea as to what our candidates do at each salary band.
+What follows is a comprehensive digital marketing and Ecommerce salary guide.
+Not all digital or Ecommerce roles in all companies fit this guide (for example. the Head of E-commerce for a top 10 online retail site is likely to earn more than the Head of E-commerce for a fledgling online store) but this gives a rough idea as to what our candidates do at each salary band.

 Variations include: PPC Executive, SEO Executive, Affiliate Executive, Online Advertising Executive, Partnership Executive, Online Acquisition Executive, Online Channel Executive, Email Marketing Executive.